Skim-chee/sanminimal/README.md

 ## About
 ---

-Personal photography blog featuring underground cul- ture in contemporary product design, food, and fashion.
+Personal photography blog featuring underground culture in contemporary product design, food, and fashion.

 Built on the Ghost Blogging platform(https://ghost.org/) - based on Ruby on Rails